ralph-uy-aes/homelab/tryhackme/fundamental-skills/intro-to-lan.md

     - Usually, IP addresses have a time limit and must be renewed with the DHCP server
 - But I don't have a DHCP server at home?
 How does that work?
     - The router is a multi-tasker: routing and DHCP services at the same time

+#### Summary
+- I learned about how LAN can be used to divvy up the network as well as the ARP and DHCP protocols.
+I also learned about what IP address octets mean and some important IP addresses to know.
+I learned about topologies of LANs and what exploitable flaws they have.
+Finally, I learned about subnetting, switches, and routers.